Saturday, January 31, 2009

 With the threat of cloning hanging over us, I am extremely interested in questions that scientists don’t seem to be asking.
 Are we more than a conglomeration of body parts?
 What does it mean to be human?
 What makes life worth living?
 The way this book grapples with these questions is one of the reasons it is considered a classic.

-The monster relates the incidents of his life during the preceding years, including the many times he had been rejected for his hideous appearance.
+The monster tells the doctor the incidents of his life during the preceding years, including the many times he had been rejected for his hideous appearance.
 He makes a heart-wrenching plea for the doctor to create another being like himself so that he can finally love and be loved in return.
 Astonishingly, this “subhuman” creature echoes the cry of every human heart.

 Tuesday, January 13, 2009